Home

 Montreal to Jonquière train ride

 A scenic train ride from Montreal to Jonquière by VIA Rail is a delight any time of year, but especially worth checking out during the peak of fall colors.
 The 317-mile (510-km) route runs through Quebec's extensive woodlands and overlooks picturesque lakes.
-You can get this treat for about $45.
-Find the link to VIA Rail's official website in the External Resources below.
+You can get this treat for about $50.

-Lastly, while traveling around Quebec, don't miss a chance to visit small villages in the neighborhood and try local cheese and wine.
+While traveling around Quebec, don't miss a chance to visit small villages in the Eastern Townships and try local cheese and wine.
 A small tip: take a ski lift to behold all the beauty from up high.
+The Eastern Townships boast a patchwork of forests, lakes, and quaint towns, making it a prime destination for leaf-peeping.
+Visitors can explore the picturesque towns of Knowlton and Sutton, hike through Mount Orford National Park, or embark on a scenic drive along the Townships Trail to soak in the autumnal splendor.

 Practical info